Teaching and Learning

 This may include:

 The Viking and Anglo-Saxon struggle for the Kingdom of England to the time of Edward the Confessor Examples

 A local history study

 A study of an aspect or theme in British history that extends pupils’ chronological knowledge beyond 1066

 The achievements of the earliest civilizations – an overview of where and when the first civilizations appeared and a depth.

 This may include :

 All children from Year 1 upwards have the opportunity to learn a Modern Foreign Language.
 French is initially taught through role play, games, songs and music.

 Children will soon develop the confidence to ask and answer simple questions in French and learn about French and European culture.

-Pupils will learn to:
+Children learn to: